FusionAuth/fusionauth-react-sdk/README.md

 ## Overview

-This SDK supports authentication via the Authorization Code Grant
+This SDK supports authentication via the Authorization Code Grant.
+Note that this setup requires you to have a server that performs the OAuth token exchange.
+See the [Example App](#example-app) as a reference for how to do this.

 ## Getting Started